TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Assets/Index.rst

 .. _assets:

-Assets in extensions and site package
+Assets in extensions and site packages
 =====================================

 Assets usually include CSS files, JavaScript and images / icons used for design